deviantony/docker-elk/extensions/apm-server/README.md

 # APM Server extension

-Adds a container for Elasticsearch APM server.
-Forwards caught errors and traces to Elasticsearch to enable their visualisation in Kibana.
+The APM Server receives data from APM agents and transforms them into Elasticsearch documents that can be visualised in Kibana.

 ## Usage

-If you want to include the APM server, run Docker Compose from the root of the repository with an additional command line argument referencing the `apm-server-compose.yml` file:
+To include APM Server in the stack, run Docker Compose from the root of the repository with an additional command line argument referencing the `apm-server-compose.yml` file:

 ```console
 $ docker-compose -f docker-compose.yml -f extensions/apm-server/apm-server-compose.yml up
 ```

+Meanwhile, you can navigate to the **APM** application in Kibana and follow the setup instructions to get started.

-## Connecting an agent to APM-Server
+## Connecting an agent to APM Server

 The most basic configuration to send traces to APM server is to specify the `SERVICE_NAME` and `SERVICE_URL`.
-Here is an example Python FLASK configuration:
+Here is an example Python Flask configuration:

 ```python
 import elasticapm